AMD Radeon RX 9060 XT 8GB

 • GPU memory speed is 2518 MHz on AMD Radeon RX 9060 XT 8GB and 1750 MHz on Gigabyte GeForce RTX 5050 WindForce OC.

-• Render output units (ROPs) are 64 on AMD Radeon RX 9060 XT 8GB and 32 on Gigabyte GeForce RTX 5050 WindForce OC.
+• Render output units (ROPs) total 64 on AMD Radeon RX 9060 XT 8GB and 32 on Gigabyte GeForce RTX 5050 WindForce OC.

 • OpenCL version is 2.2 on AMD Radeon RX 9060 XT 8GB and 3 on Gigabyte GeForce RTX 5050 WindForce OC.

-• DLSS support is available on Gigabyte GeForce RTX 5050 WindForce OC but not on AMD Radeon RX 9060 XT 8GB.
+• DLSS support is present on Gigabyte GeForce RTX 5050 WindForce OC but not available on AMD Radeon RX 9060 XT 8GB.

 • RGB lighting is present on Gigabyte GeForce RTX 5050 WindForce OC but not available on AMD Radeon RX 9060 XT 8GB.

-• Supported displays are 3 on AMD Radeon RX 9060 XT 8GB and 4 on Gigabyte GeForce RTX 5050 WindForce OC.
+• Supported displays number 3 on AMD Radeon RX 9060 XT 8GB and 4 on Gigabyte GeForce RTX 5050 WindForce OC.

-• HDMI ports are 1 on AMD Radeon RX 9060 XT 8GB and 2 on Gigabyte GeForce RTX 5050 WindForce OC.
+• HDMI port count is 1 on AMD Radeon RX 9060 XT 8GB and 2 on Gigabyte GeForce RTX 5050 WindForce OC.

 • GPU architecture is RDNA 4.0 on AMD Radeon RX 9060 XT 8GB and Blackwell on Gigabyte GeForce RTX 5050 WindForce OC.